itpp-labs/misc-addons/web_debranding/doc/index.rst

 * Open *Backend*

-RESULT: Odoo is replaced to Your Brand in footer, Dialog Box, within phrases, empty messages, all backend qweb templates, hints, examples, Settings and Bot open menu (*you will be able to receive messages from your company Bot instead of Odoo Bot*).
+RESULT: Odoo is replaced to Your Brand in footer, Dialog Box, within phrases, empty messages, all backend qweb templates, hints, examples, Settings and Bot open menu (*Odoo Bot -> Bot*), etc.

-Furthermore, this module provides a full list of debranded phrases.
+Full list of debranded phrases can be found the following way ``[[ Settings ]] >> {Translations} >> {Application Terms}``.

+The cases above, listed by way of the following examples:

 Examples
 ========

-* Update the footer title
+* The module deletes Odoo label in footer

     Powered by Odoo